Louis Antoine de Bougainville: American Revolutionary War

 After several years of absence, Bougainville again accepted a naval command.
 In 1777, he was captain of the 74-gun Bien-Aimé.
 He took part in the War of American Independence, playing a crucial part in the French victory at the Battle of the Chesapeake.

 At the Battle of the Saintes, Bougainville commanded the 80-gun Auguste.
 He managed to rally eight ships of his own division, and bringing them safely into Saint Eustace after the defeat of Comte de Grasse.
 He was promoted to chef d'escadre.
-When he re-entered the Army, he was commissioned as maréchal de camp.
+When he re-entered the French Army, he was commissioned as maréchal de camp.

 After Peace of Paris in 1783, Bougainville returned to Paris.
 He obtained the place of associate of the Académie de Marine.
 He proposed a voyage of discovery to the North Pole, but did not gain the support of the French government.

 Promotion and retirement

 In 1787, he became a member of the French Academy of Sciences.
 He obtained the rank of vice-admiral in 1791.

 In 1794, having escaped from the Reign of Terror, he retired to his estate in Normandy.
 Returning to Paris, he was one of the founding members of the Bureau des Longitudes.
 In 1799, Napoleon Bonaparte, at the time serving as First Consul of the Republic, made him a senator.
 He died in Paris on 31 August 1811, during Napoleon's reign of the First French Empire.

+The heart of Louis Antoine De Bougainville is buried at the Cimetière du Calvaire in Paris, the rest of his body is buried at the Panthéon, also in Paris.